SuperOfficeDocs/superoffice-docs/docs/en/online/sandbox/clone-to.md

 uid: clone_to_sandbox_steps
 description: Steps performed when we clone a source database to a production sandbox
 author: Bergfrid Dias
-so.date: 12.06.2021
+date: 12.06.2021
-keywords: tenant, sandbox, test environment, clone so.topic: reference so.envir: cloud so.client: online
+keywords: tenant, sandbox, test environment, clone
+topic: reference
+envir: cloud
+client: online
 ---

 # Steps performed when we clone a source database to a production sandbox